T. W. Wood

-T. W. Wood (born Thomas Wood, summer 1839 – c.
-1910 (Note: Three "Thomas W. Wood"s died at roughly the right age in central London between 1910 and 1925: aged 68 (not 71) in what the index names "DEC" (i.e. the winter quarter) 1910, Holborn; aged 76 (not 79) in SEP 1918, Islington; and aged 86 (not 83) in SEP 1922, Fulham.
-The DEC 1910, Holborn is the best match; if correct, the last book he illustrated, Talks About Birds, was published some months posthumously, which is very possible.)) was an English zoological illustrator responsible for the accurate drawings in major nineteenth-century works of natural history including Darwin's The Descent of Man and Wallace's The Malay Archipelago.
+Thomas William Wood (1833 – 14 February 1882) was an English zoological illustrator responsible for the accurate drawings in major nineteenth-century works of natural history including Darwin's The Descent of Man and Wallace's The Malay Archipelago.
 He studied the courtship display behaviour of pheasants, observing them closely and publishing the first description of the double-banded argus pheasant.
 He illustrated many books, often of birds but also of moths and mammals.

 Life and work

-Wood was born in the London borough of Marylebone in June 1839.
-He became a zoological illustrator, well known in the nineteenth century for his many engravings for major works of natural history including Charles Darwin's The Descent of Man (1871) and Alfred Russel Wallace's The Malay Archipelago (1869).
+Wood was born in Chatham, Kent in 1833.
+He became a zoological illustrator, well known in the nineteenth century for his many engravings for major works of natural history including Charles Darwin's The Descent of Man (1871), Alfred Russel Wallace's The Malay Archipelago (1869), and articles by Alfred Newton in the 9th Edition of the Encyclopædia Britannica.

 Camouflage

 It appears that Wallace introduced Wood to Darwin, as in a letter to Darwin of 8 March 1868 Wallace writes:

 Would you like to see the specimens of pupæ of butterflies whose colours have changed in accordance with the colour of the surrounding objects?
 They are very curious, and Mr. T. W. Wood, who bred them, would, I am sure, be delighted to bring them to show you.
 His address is 89 Stanhope Street, Hampstead Road, [London] N.W.

 — Wallace (Note: Wood appears here to have discovered the ability of butterfly pupae to camouflage themselves, at least 20 years before Edward Bagnall Poulton's description of the same thing in his 1890 book The Colours of Animals (p.
 111).)

 Wood was interested in insect camouflage, and Wallace again cites him in his 1895 book Natural Selection and Tropical Nature, writing that the orangetip butterfly's underwing pattern "completely assimilates with the flower heads and renders the creature very difficult to be seen".